-- 1 From the navigation bar, select SIP Trunks. - 2 From the SIP Trunks page, select the Add icon. - 3 Add a new SIP Trunk for the FXO port, using the SIP Trunk settings specified in Table 50, "Add SIP Trunk Properties to use HT813 FXO port," on page 179. - 4 Press the Save button. - 5 Reboot the HT813 device (see "HT813 Device Reboot Required after making changes" on page 180).
+- 1 From the navigation bar, select SIP Trunks. - 2 From the SIP Trunks page, select the Add icon. - 3 Add a new SIP Trunk for the FXO port, using the SIP Trunk settings specified in Table 49, "Add SIP Trunk Properties to use HT813 FXO port," on page 181. - 4 Press the Save button. - 5 Reboot the HT813 device (see "HT813 Device Reboot Required after making changes" on page 182).

 Note: The HT813 cannot be rebooted via the Nyquist system.
-You can reboot the HT813 by performing a power cycle, or you can initiate a reboot via the HT813's Advanced Settings page of the web interface (see "Grandstream Device Configuration Advanced Settings" on page 176).
+You can reboot the HT813 by performing a power cycle, or you can initiate a reboot via the HT813's Advanced Settings page of the web interface (see "Grandstream Device Configuration Advanced Settings" on page 178).

-Table 50.
-Add SIP Trunk Properties to use HT813 FXO port

-Name The name must match the following format:

-ht813-<last-8-digits-of-HT813-LAN-MAC-Address>

-For example, if the HT813's LAN MAC address is 000b82e9e6d1, the name must be:

-ht813-82e9e6d1

-Note: Lowercase characters must be used in the MAC address portion, and a dash must be included between the ht813 portion and the MAC address portion.
+Table 49.
+Add SIP Trunk Properties to use HT813 FXO port Name The name must match the following format: ht813-<last-8-digits-of-HT813-LAN-MAC-Address> For example, if the HT813's LAN MAC address is 000b82e9e6d1, the name must be: ht813-82e9e6d1 Note: Lowercase characters must be used in the MAC address portion, and a dash must be included between the ht813 portion and the MAC address portion.
 Extension Select a previously created DISA Station extension.
 Username Set this equal to the SIP Trunk's Name field.

-ht813-82e9e6d1

-Host Set this to the IP address of the HT813 WAN Port IP Address.
-The WAN port IP address can be obtained by viewing the HT813's web interface Status page (see standard POTS line), set this value to match the POTS line phone number, including area code.
+Example: ht813-82e9e6d1 Host Set this to the IP address of the HT813 WAN Port IP Address.
+The WAN port IP address can be obtained by viewing the HT813's web interface Status page (see "Grandstream Device Configuration Status Page" on page 180).
+For a PSTN-based POTS line connection (assuming the FXO port is plugged into a DID standard POTS line), set this value to match the POTS line phone number, including area code.
 Whenever a standard POTS line is used, this value will not change the outbound Caller-ID, because it is already assigned by the POTS line.
 If the FXO is connected to a PBX system, the DID may affect the Caller-ID seen by the PBX.

-"Grandstream Device Configuration Status Page" on page 178).

-DID For a PSTN-based POTS line connection (assuming the FXO port is plugged into a

 Allow Set this field to "ulaw" only, no other value is supported.

-Custom While displaying the HT813's Status page, copy the MAC address information from

-Settings the HT813's Status page into the "Custom Settings" field.

-Sample MAC address information copied from HT813 Status page:

-WAN - 00:0B:82:E9:E6:D2 LAN - 00:0B:82:E9:E6:D1

-Caution If you forget to add the MAC address information into the Custom Settings field, the configuration will not properly create a valid SIP Trunk for the FXO port.
+Custom While displaying the HT813's Status page, copy the MAC address information from the HT813's Status page into the "Custom Settings" field.
+Settings Sample MAC address information copied from HT813 Status page: WAN - 00:0B:82:E9:E6:D2 LAN - 00:0B:82:E9:E6:D1 Caution If you forget to add the MAC address information into the Custom Settings field, the configuration will not properly create a valid SIP Trunk for the FXO port.